lspector/propeller/README.md

 therein.
 These demonstrate core components of Propeller including complete genetic programming runs.

-To run Propeller on a genetic programming that is defined within this project from the command line, you will probably want to use either the Clojure [CLI tools](https://clojure.org/guides/deps_and_cli) or [leiningen](https://leiningen.org).
+To run Propeller from the command line, on a genetic programming problem that is defined within this project, you will probably want to use either the Clojure [CLI tools](https://clojure.org/guides/deps_and_cli) or [leiningen](https://leiningen.org).